 Focusing Too Hard On Market Conditions

-It's tempting to want to predict the housing market and when the right time is to purchase a turnkey property.
+It's tempting to want to predict the housing market and when the right time is to purchase a turnkey property is.
 However, the more caught up you get with focusing on the "right" market conditions, the more you'll be driven by fear.
 In most cases, rookie investors won't purchase at an opportune time because they're too focused on calculating the right time, and then it's gone.

 We absolutely promote doing your research.
 Be willing to wait for the right property.
 And then trust your gut once you know as much as you can and you're ready to purchase.

 In all honesty, the right time to invest in the Memphis real estate market is right now.
-The market is strong and prices are only going up.
+The market is strong, and prices are only going up.
 Rehabs are taking place all across the city and more and more people are looking to invest.
 So we recommend jumping in while prices are still low but proving to explode exponentially.
 Now it's time to find the right property to invest in.

 Turnkey properties can become a more passive stream of income, but for the first few years they aren't "passive."
 Many will try to sell you on a passive investment, but that's not how this works.
 If you want a passive investment, get an IRA or 401k.